Accessing/Updating web pages on the Apache web server (wilbur)

 From an ECN supported Windows computer web pages can be updated by mapping a drive to:

-View the document on Mapping ECN Drive using Windows XP for more information.
+View the document on Mapping ECN Drive using Windows 7 for more information.
 This procedure may work from other computer systems on campus or computer systems connected to Purdue through the ITaP VPN Service.

 Group (Entity) Web Sites